 - Emphasizes core simulation and optimization problems

-- Includes MATLAB and R, provides sample code in the text, and makes all code freely available
+- Includes MATLAB and R code for all applications, with sample code in the text and freely available for download

 Students (Master or PhD level) and researchers in programs on quantitative and computational finance, and also practitioners in banks and other financial companies

 3. Linear Equations and Least Squares Problems

 4. Finite Difference Methods

 8. A Gentle Introduction to Financial Simulation

 9. Financial Simulation at Work: Some Case Studies

 14. Portfolio Optimization